THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 As mentioned earlier to sum up, in Hell the soul can experience horrible fire there as well as great remorse from having lost God forever!

 We live in a society nowadays where a disconcerting number of people are flirting with Satanism.
 I even saw a picture on the internet of someone holding up a sign at some rally that said “Hell will be fabulous”.
 No it won’t be, not at all!!

 Keep in mind these two important thoughts above all: you have free will and your soul is valuable real estate in the fight between Christ and Satan.
 At your ultimate destination as Bishop Sheen once said one of the two of them will say “you’re mine”!
 Forever!

 Stay close to God in following His Commandments and seeking His forgiveness in Confession when you stray from our Good Shepherd (as we all do more often than any of us would like to admit)!
 The great novelist, essayist and lay theologian C.S.
 Lewis once wrote spoke of Satan and his demonic minions as feasting on fallen souls.
-Don’t them them snack on yours!
+Don’t let them snack on yours!!